lexi-lambda/hackett/README.md

     [(just x) -> {"just " <> (show x)}]))
 ```

+Much of the above syntax is already implemented, but some things are not.

 ## Trying Rascal

 To reiterate: **Rascal is extremely experimental right now.** Things are not guaranteed to work correctly (or work at all), and things are likely to change dramatically.
 If you really want to install Rascal to play around with it, though, you can.